wildcat-rocketry/spacepi-core/docs/detailed/core-contrib.rst

 Before Committing
 -----------------

-Before committing to core, the project should be built with :code:`make` to ensure nothing is broken.
+Before committing to core, the project should be built with :code:`make full` to ensure nothing is broken.
 In order to ensure full compilation, all optional packages should be installed, and example code should also be built.